vaskoGut/Learning/README.md

 42. ### #filter-map-difference
      ***map*** Purpose: Transforms each item in a list (or other iterable).
      ***filter*** Purpose: Filters out items based on a condition.

+43. ### #expression-statement-diff
+     Expression	produces a value.
+Statement performes an action.

 __________________________________________________________________________________________________________________________________________